hbctraining/Intro-to-R-flipped/schedules/workshop_schedule.md

    1. [R Syntax and Data Structure:](https://hbctraining.github.io/Intro-to-R-flipped/lessons/02_introR-syntax-and-data-structures.html)
       <details>
        <summary><i>Click here for a preview of this lesson</i></summary>
-         <br>In order to utilize R effectively, you will need to understand what types of data you can use in R and also how you can store data in "objects" or "variables".
-The "R Syntax and Data Structure" lesson will cover:<br><br>
+         <br>In order to utilize R effectively, you will need to understand what types of data you can use in R and also how you can store data in "objects" or "variables". <br><br>This lesson will cover:<br>
              - How can you assign a value to a object<br>
              - What types of information can you store in R<br>
              - What are the different objects that you can use to store data in R<br>